 For those involved with juvenile, family, and domestic violence cases, the NCJFCJ provides the resources, knowledge, and training to improve the lives of families and children seeking justice.
 The NCJFCJ resources include:

-- Cutting-edge training
+- Cutting-edge educational programs

 - Wide-ranging technical assistance

-- Research to assist family courts
+- Nationally respected research to assist juvenile and family courts

 - Unique advanced degree programs for judges and other court professionals offered in conjunction with the University of Nevada, Reno and the National Judicial College